 - a.
 History of interstitial cystitis or painful bladder syndrome. - b.
-Lower urinary tract infection (cystitis): - (1) For males, any cystitis not related to an indwelling catheter during a hospitalization. - (2) For females, current cystitis or recurrent cystitis of greater than two episodes per year, or requiring daily suppressive antibiotics, or non-responsive to antibiotics for 10 days. - c.
+Lower urinary tract infection (cystitis): - (1) For males, any cystitis not related to an indwelling catheter or genitourinary surgery. - (2) For females: - (a) Current cystitis; or

+- (b) Recurrent cystitis, not related to an indwelling catheter or genitourinary surgery, defined as: - $\underline{1}$ .
+Two episodes of acute bacterial cystitis and associated symptoms within the previous 6 months; - 2.
+Three episodes within the previous 12 months; - 3.
+Requiring daily suppressive antibiotics; or - 4.
+Non-responsive to antibiotics for 10 days. - c.
 Current urethritis. - d.
 History or treatment of the following voiding symptoms within the previous 12 months in the absence of a urinary tract infection: - (1) Urinary frequency or urgency more than every 2 hours on a daily basis. - (2) Nocturia more than two episodes during sleep period. - (3) Enuresis. - (4) Incontinence of urine, such as urge or stress. - (5) Urinary retention. - (6) Dysuria. - e.
 History of neurogenic bladder or other functional disorder of the bladder that requires urinary catheterization with intermittent or indwelling catheter for any period greater than 2 weeks. - f.
-History of bladder augmentation, urinary diversion, or urinary tract reconstruction.

-- g.
-History of abnormal urinary findings in the absence of urinary tract infection: - (1) Gross hematuria. - (2) Persistent microscopic hematuria (3 or more red blood cells per high-powered field on properly collected urinalyses, unless urology evaluation determines benign essential hematuria). - (3) Pyuria (6 or more white blood cells per high-powered field in 2 of 3 properly collected urinalyses). - h.
+History of bladder augmentation, urinary diversion, or urinary tract reconstruction. - g.
+History of abnormal urinary findings in the absence of urinary tract infection: - (1) Gross hematuria. - (2) Persistent microscopic hematuria (3 or more red blood cells per high-powered field urinalyses). - (3) Pyuria (6 or more white blood cells per high-powered field in 2 of 3 properly collected urinalyses). - h.
 Current or recurrent urethral or ureteral stricture or fistula involving the urinary tract. - i.
-Absence of one kidney, congenital or acquired. - j.
-Asymmetry in size or function of kidneys. - k.
+Absence of one kidney, congenital or acquired.

+- j.
+Asymmetry in size or function of kidneys, including, but not limited to, duplex kidney. - k.
 History of renal transplant. - 1.
 Chronic or recurrent pyelonephritis or any other unspecified infections of the kidney. - m.
 History of polycystic kidney. - n.
 History of horseshoe kidney. - o.
 Hydronephrosis on most recent imaging not related to pregnancy. - p.
-History of acute nephritis or chronic kidney disease of any type as evidenced by 3 months or longer of: - (1) Estimated glomerular filtration rate of less than 60cc per minute per 1.73 square meter of body surface area or abnormal renal imaging; - (2) Casturia; or - (3) Abnormal renal biopsy. - q.
-History of acute kidney injury requiring dialysis. - r.
-History of proteinuria with a protein-to-creatinine ratio greater than 0.2 in a random urine sample, more than 48 hours after strenuous activity, excluding benign orthostatic proteinuria. - s.
-Urolithiasis if any of the following apply: - (1) Current stone of 3 mm or greater. - (2) Current multiple stones of any size. - (3) History of symptomatic urolithiasis within the preceding 12 months.

-- (4) History of nephrocalcinosis, bilateral renal calculi, or recurrent urolithiasis at any time. - (5) History of urolithiasis requiring a procedure.
+History of acute nephritis. - q.
+History of chronic kidney disease of any type as evidenced by: - (1) Estimated glomerular filtration rate of less than 60 milliliters per minute per 1.73 square meter of body surface area for a period of 3 months or longer; - (2) Abnormal renal imaging; - (3) Cellular casts or active urine sediment; or - (4) Abnormal renal biopsy. - r.
+History of acute kidney injury requiring dialysis. - s.
+History of proteinuria with a protein-to-creatinine ratio greater than 0.2 in a random urine sample, more than 48 hours after strenuous activity. - t.
+Urolithiasis if any of the following apply: - (1) Current stone of 3 mm or greater. - (2) Current multiple stones of any size. - (3) History of symptomatic urolithiasis within the previous 12 months. - (4) History of nephrocalcinosis, bilateral renal calculi, or recurrent urolithiasis at any time. - (5) History of urolithiasis requiring a procedure.

-5.16.
+6.16.
 SPINE AND SACROILIAC JOINT CONDITIONS.